M0x37/M0x37/README.md

 # 👋 Hey, my Name is Max
-i am 13 year old Coder with a okay  amount of knowledge i just learning
+i am 13 year old Coder with a okay  amount of knowledge.
+Im just learning